icsnju/visualinux/README.md

 #### Performance

-You can use the `--perf` option of `vplot` for performance evaluation (For example, `vplot -f evaluation.vkern --perf`).
+You can use the `--perf` option of `vplot` for performance evaluation (For example, `vplot -f evaluation.vcl --perf`).
 Note that the first time of object graph extraction might be slow, since gdb needs to cache several statical information in a cold start.

 ## Development

-### VKern Programming
+### ViewCL Programming

 TBD